How to: Set a Fixed Amount of Memory (SQL Server Management Studio)

 Click the Memory node.

-If you use the default settings (by leaving the Dynamic memory configuration option selected), SQL Server can change its memory requirements dynamically based on available system resources.
+Use the default settings to allow SQL Server to change its memory requirements dynamically based on available system resources.
 The default setting for min server memory is 0, and the default setting for max server memory is 2147483647 megabytes (MB).
 The minimum amount of memory you can specify for max server memory is 16 MB.